ably-labs/agile-flush-vue-app/README.md

     end
     step1 <--channel--> step2
 ```

 The project uses the following components:

 - [Vue 3](https://v3.vuejs.org/) as the front-end framework.
 - [Ably](https://ably.com/) as the realtime communications platform.
 - [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/overview) to host the application.

-## Building & Running the app yourself
+## Building & running the app yourself

 There are two options: